 There are no pre-requisites for this course; however, prior stage-acting training and/or experience is desirable.
 Please note that no audition is required for this course.

 Applications for The Certificate of Screen Acting are now open for 2013.
-Expressions of interest are now being taken and a start date will be announced when there are sufficient numbers.
+The next Introduction class starts on July 29th 2013.
 All applicants with an interest in the course should submit an on-line application form.
-For further information, please contact the School directly.

 Stanislavskian method, physical method, playing reaction, close-up, medium and long shots, acting on and off camera, objectifying non-existent events, ‘doing less’ than on stage, blocking, hitting marks, use of expressive objects, concentration, use of voice, movement and gesture, using and developing ideas, awareness of how to read, interpret and analyse scripts/screenplays are just some of the subjects explored within this module.